Wizardzaron/canyough/README.md

 * Make it a BRANCH from a FORK in your account.

-* Yes ... hello jesus has added to readme
+* Yes ... hello jesus has added to readme for 490

 I can properly submit a PR